eli1797/eli1797/README.md

 ### Hi there 👋 I'm Eli.

-- :wrench: Backend Developer using Go and AWS to make learning better at Blueprint Prep
+- :wrench: Backend Developer using Go, Terraform, and AWS to make learning better at Blueprint Prep
 - 🏐 Love to play volleyball
 - 📫 Find me on: [elibailey.org](https://elibailey.org), [LinkedIn](https://www.linkedin.com/in/elijahbailey/)